lxmmxl56/django-jack-skeleton/README.md

 # Jack

-A Django-based skeleton
+A Django 3 and Bootstrap 5 based skeleton project

-## To run

-The initial commit is just a basic Django project created using the `startproject` command using the latest stable version of Django, currently version 3.1.7.

-The only change is moving the secret key into a config.ini file that can be copied from jack/config.ini.example and then replaced with a proper key:
+## Passwords & Keys

+Passwords and secrets are not stored in the repo.
+Copy jack/config.ini.example to jack/config.ini and update as needed.
+A secret key can be generated with:

 ```
 python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'